1. Create registries at these 14 retailers to get over $700 worth of free stuff.

 5. Pay for everything with Southwest Airlines credit cards and get a free honeymoon flight for your new spouse.

 If you’re planning on charging your wedding expenses to a credit card, at least charge it to one that will reward you with free flights for a year!

-First, apply for a personal Southwest Rapid Rewards Plus credit card and earn 50,000 points by spending $2,000 on purchases in the first three months of opening your account.
-Do this and you’ll already have 52,000 points (50,000 bonus points + 2,000 points for your purchases).
+Apply for a personal Southwest Rapid Rewards Plus credit card and earn 30,000 points plus qualify for Companion Pass in 2022 by spending $5,000 on purchases in the first three months of opening your account.
+I just put all my groceries and gas on my card, paid it off every month, and qualified within the three months.

 6. Buy instead of rent, then resell.